-Luca Andrisani Architect recently completed an apartment renovation in Miami, FL.
+Luca Andrisani Architect recently completed an apartment renovation in Miami, Florida.

 Description by Luca Andrisani: This two bedroom apartment renovation took place in a building called Oceanside Plaza, built in 1967 in the Millionaire’s Row neighborhood of Miami, Florida.
 The building’s architect was Morris Lapidus, famous for the Fontainebleau Hotel and identified by theatrical designs and curving exteriors.
 Despite this reputation, the apartment’s interior was rigid with two closed bedrooms on each side of a central small living room.
 This renovation’s primary act was to open up the space using two 12’ wide pocket doors in place of walls.
 This allows the vacation residence to be used as a studio, one bedroom, or two bedroom.